I’ve got a pretty solid routine of healthy habits that reliably keep me feeling energized, comfortable in my body and generally feeling pretty great.

 If you keep good food in the fridge, then you’ll eat good food.
 Right?
 This one habit makes all the difference to keeping me on track with eating well consistently.
 On Sunday, I’ll spend an hour or two in the kitchen, prepping and cooking food that I can eat over the next handful of days.
 I may make a couple of one dish meals like Fall-off-the-Bone Slow Cooker Chicken , Red Lentil Stew or Vegetable Frittata.

 Or I may just a prep a bunch of ingredients then put in 5-10 minutes worth of effort at meal time to transform them into different meals throughout the week.

-Favorite ingredients: roast chicken pieces, caramelized onions, roasted sweet potatoes, white beans sautéed with garlic and olive oil, spaghetti squash, quinoa, grilled or roasted veggies.
+Favorite ingredients: roasted chicken thighs, caramelized onions, beet salad, white beans sautéed with garlic and olive oil, spaghetti squash, roasted veggies and cauliflower rice.

-I can combine these prepped ingredients with other ingredients that I have on hand: greens, eggs, avocados, artichoke hearts, lemon, pesto sauce, canned chick peas, salsa, sun-dried tomatoes, olives, nuts, seeds, canned salmon, and edamame.
+I can combine these prepped ingredients with other ingredients that I have on hand: leafy greens, eggs, avocados, artichoke hearts, lemon, canned chic peas, salsa, cherry tomatoes, olive tapenade, nuts and seeds.

 Avoid Food Triggers

 Food triggers are foods that often taste great but leave you feeling off.
 I’ve done enough experimenting with my diet to definitively know that I have more energy, better digestion, less inflammation and fewer food cravings when I eat less sugar, flour and dairy.
 Avoiding these foods 100% of the time would be unrealistic and impossible to do.
 I aim for 85-90%.

 When I’m tightening things up, however, I aim for as close to 100% as possible.
 When I know it’s only for 14 days, it feels entirely manageable.